Sudeepa: 2012–2016: Pan‑Indian recognition

-Sudeepa made his debut in Telugu cinema in 2012, with S. S. Rajamouli's Eega, a fantasy film in which he portrayed an industrialist who, on falling for an NGO worker (played by Samantha Ruth Prabhu), kills her alleged lover, who begins to haunt him in the form of a housefly.
+Sudeep gained wider national recognition with S. S. Rajamouli’s bilingual fantasy film Eega (2012), in which he portrayed an industrialist who, on falling for an NGO worker (played by Samantha Ruth Prabhu), kills her alleged lover, who begins to haunt him in the form of a housefly.
 The film and Sudeepa's performance were highly acclaimed.

-In 2013, Bachchan and Varadanayaka were released.
-His next film was a drama titled Maanikya that he also directed, a remake of the Telugu film, Mirchi (2013) which was a huge hit.
-In 2015 he starred in Ranna, a remake of the Telugu film, Attarintiki Daredi, which again was a blockbuster and played a cameo role as a Persian arms trader in Baahubali: The Beginning, directed by S. S. Rajamouli—the year's highest-grossing film.
+He continued with films such as Bachchan and Varadanayaka and his directorial venture Maanikya (2014).
+In 2015, he appeared in Ranna, a remake of the Telugu film, Attarintiki Daredi, which again was a blockbuster and made appearances in multilingual projects including Baahubali: The Beginning where he played a cameo role as a Persian arms trader.
+Directed by Rajamouli, the film emerged as the year's highest-grossing film..
+His first straight Tamil project Puli released in 2015 and co-starred Vijay and Sridevi.

+His subsequent releases included the Kannada-Tamil bilingual Kotigobba 2/Mudinja Ivana Pudi (2016) and Mukunda Murari (2016), reflecting his continued presence in commercial cinema.

+2017–2021: Continued commercial success and wider reach

+Sudeep starred in Hebbuli (2017) and The Villain (2018), both of which were commercially successful.

+In 2019, he appeared in multiple high‑profile projects including Pailwaan, the Telugu historical drama Sye Raa Narasimha Reddy with Chiranjeevi, and the Hindi film Dabangg 3 where he played the archenemy of Salman Khan's Chulbul Pandey character..

+He later reprised his role in Kotigobba 3 (2021), continuing his association with franchise films.
+As on 2021, Sudeep completed his 26 years in film industry.

+2022–present: Recent work

+In 2022, Sudeep starred in the action‑adventure film Vikrant Rona, which marked one of his major recent releases directed by Anup Bhandari, featured Nirup Bhandari and Neetha Ashok.
+He continued to appear in action thriller films such as Kabzaa (2023), Max (2024) and its sequel Mark (2025) which proved commercially successful.

+As singer

-He frequently sings in his screen roles, including Vaalee (2001), Chandu (2002), Ranga SSLC (2004), Nalla (2004), #73, Shaanthi Nivaasa (2007), Veera madakari (2009), Kempe Gowda (2011), Bachchan (2013) and also for others movies such as Mandya to Mumbai (2014), Ring Road Shubha (2014) and Raate (2015).
+Besides acting, Sudeep frequently sings in his screen roles, including Vaalee (2001), Chandu (2002), Ranga SSLC (2004), Nalla (2004), #73, Shaanthi Nivaasa (2007), Veera madakari (2009), Kempe Gowda (2011), Bachchan (2013) and also for others movies such as Mandya to Mumbai (2014), Ring Road Shubha (2014) and Raate (2015).

-In 2019, Sudeepa was seen in the Hindi film Dabangg 3 where he played the archenemy of Salman Khan's Chulbul Pandey.
-He also plays Avuku Raju in Sye Raa Narasimha Reddy.

-Sudeepa's next Vikrant Rona, directed by Anup Bhandari, featured Nirup Bhandari and Neetha Ashok.
-He played a supporting role Kabzaa starring Upendra.

-Sudeepa completed his 26 years in film industry.

-Director and producer
+As producer

-Sudeepa's directorial debut was My Autograph in 2006 which went on to complete 175 days and was a commercial success.
-From then he has directed many Kannada films like No 73, Shanthi Nivasa, Veera Madakari, Just Maath Maathalli, Kempe Gowda and Maanikya.
-He also wrote the script for Just Maath Maathalli.

-He owns a film production company named Kiccha Creations, which is credited with My Autograph (2006), No 73, Shantinivasa (2007), Jigarthanda (2016), Maanikya (2013), Ambi Ning Vayassayto (2019).
+Sudeep owns a film production company named Kiccha Creations, which is credited with My Autograph (2006), No 73, Shantinivasa (2007), Jigarthanda (2016), Maanikya (2013), Ambi Ning Vayassaytho (2019).